Tim Hasselbeck: Early life

-On July 6, 2002, he married television personality Elisabeth Filarski, whom he met in college.
-She was a Survivor contestant in 2001 and was a co-host on the ABC talk show The View from 2003 to July 2013.
-In September 2013, she joined Fox News, replacing Gretchen Carlson on the talk show Fox and Friends.
-The couple has one daughter, Grace Elisabeth (born April 2005), and two sons, Taylor Thomas (born November 2007) and Isaiah Timothy (born August 2009).

 College career

 Hasselbeck attended Boston College and played for the Eagles football team from 1996 through 2000.
 During this time, his older brother, Matt, was their starting quarterback (a position Tim would later hold).
 When he left Boston College, Tim was sixth in career passing with 3,980 yards, fifth in passing touchdowns with 29, sixth in total offense with 4,233 yards, seventh in passing completion percentage with 55.5 percent, seventh in pass completions (278), seventh in pass attempts (501), and seventh in career plays (636).

 Hasselbeck graduated from Boston College with a Bachelor's Degree in Marketing.

 1996–1998

 Hasselbeck was redshirted his first season and only took four snaps at quarterback as a redshirt freshman in 1997.
 However, he did play on all of the special teams units and registered two tackles.
 As a redshirt sophomore in 1998, Hasselbeck appeared in six games while spending most of the season as the backup to Scott Mutryn and completed nine of 12 passes for 140 yards and two touchdowns.